 On this page, I’ve collected the best books that will help you perform better data analysis with the business information.

-Excel was always the best and easy going tool for data analysis and will be in future.
+Excel was always the best and easy-going tool for data analysis and will be in the future.

 The Best Book for Data Analysis with Excel

 Want to just choose one book for starting your data analysis career?

 Choose Wayne Winston’s book on Data Analysis: Microsoft Excel Data Analysis and Business Modeling (5th Edition)

 It’s the fifth edition and it is for Excel 2016.

 There are other versions of this book.
 Here they are:

 - Microsoft Excel 2013 Data Analysis and Business Modeling